redmer/sparql-query-runner/docs/index.md

 It does all this building on [Comunica][comunica], _a knowledge graph querying framework_.

+#### Terminology

 A **workflow** is run from a **workflow file** (`.sqr.yaml`) and configures the steps taken.
 A workflow consists of one or more **jobs** that each define sources, transformation steps, and targets.
 A **source** is a RDF file or SPARQL endpoint, providing the data against which the later steps perform queries.
 A **step** is a [SPARQL Update][sparql-update] or [SPARQL Construct][sparql-construct] query, a SHACL validation step or a shell command.
 A **target** is a SPARQL endpoint, a local file or a remote graph store.
+Data from unfiltered remote file sources and SPARQL endpoints are never collected for a target: these are queried differently.

-# Calling
+# Running after installation

 After installation, `sparql-query-runner` is available on your $PATH.
 Provide the `--help` option to describe all subcommands and options.

-# On further configuration

-Create a file called `sparql-query-runner.sqqr.yaml` (or at least ending in `.sqqr.yaml`) to let `sparql-query-runner` automatically find the workflow file.
+Create a file called `sparql-query-runner.sqr.yaml` (or at least ending in `.sqqr.yaml`) to let `sparql-query-runner` automatically find the workflow file.
 Although YAML is easy enough to edit with a text editor, you need to be careful with -- in YAML meaningful -- spaces, quotation marks and indentation.
 An IDE may provide feedback (VS Code does), by associating the workflow file with the JSON schema at `https://rdmr.eu/sparql-query-runner/schema.json`.